 Shipwrecks, sandy beaches and crab balls.

-I was there with a fellow German couchsurfer girl named Katja, and I even ended up staying with the same host as her when I went to Noosa, but that’s a story for another time.
+I was there in 2017 with a fellow German couchsurfer girl named Katja, and I even ended up staying with the same host as her when I went to Noosa, but that’s a story for another time.
 We got along pretty well and were both adventurous enough to swim around the wrecks, which is actually not a totally safe activity.
 The wrecks were sunk at depths between 2-10 m and the visibility is fantastic up to 8 m, so you really don’t need diving equipment to enjoy the view, although there are organised snorkel tours to visit the wrecks.
 However, there’s a rather strong current passing through the wrecks, which are old, rusty and pretty sharp, so you can get pushed into them while exploring (I remember me and Katja ended up with some minor scrapes).

 You also need to battle against the current a bit when swimming across to the wrecks, although they really are quite close to the beach.
 As if that weren’t enough, there are lots of inexperienced boat and jet ski kamikaze tourists passing between the beach and the wrecks as well, so you need to keep an eye out.
 If you’re not a strong swimmer, I’d recommend waiting for low tide or joining a tour for sure, because there are no life guards at the beach.
 Anyhow, we had lots of fun sneaking around the wrecks, although neither of us had an underwater camera, so you can see some better photos of the wrecks here.